-The all-new BMW X1 has been revealed, with the new model featuring an overhauled design and an all-electric option called the iX1.
+The all-new BMW X1 is now available to lease, with the new model featuring an overhauled design and an all-electric option called the iX1.

 BMW X1 fast facts